 According to Landnáma - the Book of Settlement - Björn Ketilsson settled this area in around year 886 AC.
 Björn was the brother of one of Iceland's most influential settler women, the Christian Auður djúpúðga, who settled at Hvammur in Dalir close by.
 His brother, Helgi bjóla settled Kjalarnes in SW-Iceland, and his sister Þórunn hyrna settled Eyjafjörður up north with her husband Helgi magri.

 Here is an introductory video by Bjarnarhöfn:

-We will pass Vatnaleið heath on our right-hand side and turn left on road 58, which is a 10 km road which takes you to the sacred Mt.
-Helgafell and a little further ahead to Stykkishólmur, which I will show you in my next travel-blog on the Magical Snæfellsnes peninsula - Part V.
+We will pass Vatnaleið heath on our right-hand side and turn left on road 58, which is a 10 km road that takes you to the sacred Mt.
+Helgafell and a little further ahead to Stykkishólmur, which I will show you in my next travel-blog about the Magical Snæfellsnes peninsula - Part V.

 The historical Mt.
 Helgafell - the Sacred Hill is the next stop on my chronological tour of the Snæfellsnes peninsula.
 The common belief is that if you can hike to the top of the mountain without looking back or uttering a word you will get 3 wishes fulfilled.

-Seeing that this travel-blog of mine is getting to be very long then I have added a special travel-blog on the holy Mt.
-Helgafell and the 3 wishes with loads of information on this special place and an additional chapter on the giantess and Helgafell.
+Seeing that this travel-blog of mine is getting to be very long then I have added a special travel-blog about the holy Mt.
+Helgafell and the 3 wishes with loads of information about this special place and an additional chapter about the giantess and Helgafell.